-- Ask them to disclose their affiliation if commenting on something that’s related to the company, their job, or a competitor.
+- Ask them to disclose their affiliation if commenting on something related to the company, their job, or a competitor.

-- Remind them that the internet doesn’t really have a “delete” button — they should treat everything they put out there as permanent and think before they post.
+- Remind them that the internet doesn’t have a “delete” button — they should treat everything they put out there as permanent and think before they post.

-A lot of times, a company’s social media policy will be heavy on the “don’ts” — don’t do this, don’t say that, don’t disclose information, don’t argue with customers, and similar.
+Often, a company’s social media policy will be heavy on the “don’ts” — don’t do this, don’t say that, don’t disclose information, don’t argue with customers, and similar.

-Often, employees will take a look at this and think: “Right, I better not talk about anything company-related because I might get into trouble”.
+Often, employees will take a look at this and think: “Right, I better not talk about anything company-related because I might get into trouble.”

-You want your employees to engage with your audience and to share company content with their networks but that means that you need to teach them how to do it appropriately.
+This is the last thing you want.
+You want your employees to engage with your audience and to share company content with their networks, but that means that you need to teach them how to do it appropriately.

 Here are a couple of things you can include in your policy that might help with this:

-- Incentivise important tasks — if you’re asking your employees for something more than a simple social media share, it’s a good idea to offer something in return.
+- Incentivize important tasks — if you’re asking your employees for something more than a simple social media share, it’s a good idea to offer something in return.
 While you won’t address this specifically in your social media policy document, have a link there that leads them to a page where they can learn more about your incentivized employee advocacy program.

-Have a Plan for Conflict, PR, and Security Crisis Situations
+Have a plan for conflict, PR, and security crisis situations

-Essentially, this is a plan that, when activated, suspends your regular social media activities, and hands over the reins to crisis management professionals who are better equipped to deal with these kinds of situations.
+Essentially, this is a plan that, when activated, suspends your regular social media activities and hands over the reins to crisis management professionals who are better equipped to deal with these kinds of situations.

-Social sites generally have tight security but this doesn’t mean that there are no criminals or scammers out there.
-Phishing scams and ransomware attacks are common so your social team and employees need to know how to defend against them.
+Social sites generally have tight security, but this doesn’t mean that there are no criminals or scammers out there.
+Phishing scams and ransomware attacks are common, so your social team and employees need to know how to defend against them.